moovludev/my-site/README.md

 I want to ensure as much as possible on this site is created by me.
 That means:
 - Every line of code is written by me
-- Every asset is made by me
+- Every asset is made by me or referenced in the code and credits page

 Any instance of something not created by me will be attributed inside of the credits page.